SweetDate-Calendar/sd_docs/client_libraries/index.md

 ---
 # Client Libraries

-Sweet-Date provides language-specific client libraries that wrap the underlying protocol in clean, idiomatic interfaces.
+SweetDate provides language-specific client libraries that wrap the underlying protocol in clean, idiomatic interfaces.
 These libraries are generated from the protocol definition, ensuring consistency across implementations and minimizing the risk of divergence or miscommunication.

-Developers can use these libraries to interact with the Sweet-Date calendar engine without needing to handle low-level protocol details.
+Developers can use these libraries to interact with the SweetDate calendar engine without needing to handle low-level protocol details.

 ---